Vervoe

 Third

-You know the talent and workforce landscape
+You know the skills and talent landscape deeply

 You likely come from one of these three places: